wp-plugins/always-edit-in-html/readme.txt

 == Screenshots ==

 1. Always edit in HTML options box.
 Check to turn on.
 2. Option turned on and page/post is in HTML mode.
-Visual and HTML tabs removed.
+Visual and Text tabs removed.

 == Changelog ==
+= 1.8 =
+* Checked compatibility with 4.2.2
+* Changed some mentions of "HTML" to "Text" for the reference to the editor tabs.
+* Now supports any publicly declared custom post types

 = 1.7 =
 * Checked compatibility with 4.1.1
 * Modified to work with UI changes from 4.1